-Are you having a hard time staying on top of all of your living expenses?
+Are you having a hard time finding ways to reduce your daily living expenses?
 Do you find that each month you have more cash going out than coming in?

 You are not alone.
 Many people are struggling to keep up with their daily living expenses.
 They find themselves living paycheck to paycheck and they are frustrated because they do not know what to do to resolve the issue.

 There are a couple of options.
 One is to find ways to increase your income.
 The second option is to find easy ways to dramatically reduce your living expenses.

 Let’s talk about some changes that you can begin making immediately in an effort to reduce your expenses.
 Keep in mind that you do not need to do all of these at once.

 You may live in a hot climate and have the AC running day and night, or you may live in a cold climate and have the furnace running day and night.
 The cost of running either of these systems adds up quite quickly.

 If you are in a cold climate try reducing the temperature in your home and begin wearing warmer clothes.
 On sunny days, open all of your window coverings and let the sun in.
 This will warm up your house, even on very cold days.